ModelEarth/community/map/mapsforus/README.md

 It works by having a separate sheet for form submissions and doing the work there then copying the line into the main Points sheet.
 There's a separate Errors sheet where rows are added if there was a problem with the geocoding process for manual cleanup.

 MapsForUs feeds the calendar at [folkmusic.com](https://www.folkmusic.com/shows.html).
-Site admins add shows with a Google Form and manually update the spreadsheet if things need to be changed after that.
+Site admins add folk music shows with a Google Form and manually update the spreadsheet if things need to be changed after that.

 ```
 function geocodeAndMove() {